Rutvik1995/Chrome-Extension-Private-Key-Saver/README.md

 The extension saves the user's private key and the public key is saved on blockchain

 <br>
-Piece of code I use to pass data between my web application to chrome extension
+<h2>Piece of code I use to pass data between my web application to chrome extension </h2>
  <br>var event = document.createEvent('Event');
  // Creatating the custom event
  <br>